::p_load(tmap, SpatialAcc, sf, ggstatsplot, reshape2, tidyverse, fca) pacman

 Projected CRS: SVY21

-hexagons <- st_read(dsn = "Data/Geospatial", layer = "hexagons")
+<- st_read(dsn = "Data/Geospatial", layer = "hexagons") hexagons

 Reading layer `hexagons' from data source